 I am currently working on a number of field projects in sub-Saharan Africa.
 Many of these are impact evaluations — a type of evaluation whereby in which researchers work very closely with development agencies, practitioners and the private sector in order to determine what can work best and which approach is the most cost effective.
 These research projects try to answer the question, “Did the project achieve its aims?” but also, “Are these changes due to the project or to something else?”
-Many of these projects involve work with mobile phones and its impacts upon a variety of development outcomes, such as literacy, access to market information, cash transfers and agricultural practices.
+Many of these projects involve work with mobile phones and its impacts upon a variety of development outcomes, such as literacy, access to market information and agricultural and savings practices.

 Here are some of the main projects I am involved in at the moment, all with and through field-based NGOs: